hamlet-io/docs/docs/getting-started/create-cmdb.md

     |-- root.json
     ```

 1. Now that the overall hosting environment has been defined we can create a product.
-Products represent applications deployed through their lifecycle
+Products represent applications deployed through their lifecycle.

-    change into the root directory of your CMDB
+    Change into the root directory of your CMDB.

     ```bash
     cd ~/hamlet_hello/mycmdb
     ```

-    run the following to create your product cmdb
+    Run the following to create your product CMDB:

     ```bash
     hamlet generate product-cmdb
     ```

-    Enter the required details, which won't have default values
+    Enter the required details, which won't have default values.

     :::info
-    leave the dns zone section empty to remove the requirement to setup DNS zones
+    Leave the DNS zone section empty to remove the requirement to setup DNS zones
     :::

     ```bash